ryurko/nflscrapR-data/README.md

 * [2016 play-by-play](https://github.com/ryurko/nflscrapR-data/blob/master/data/season_play_by_play/pbp_2016.csv)

 The season_play_by_play folder contains play-by-play datasets for each regular season game in each season from 2009-2016.
 The files are separated by season.
-Each dataset contains 89 columns (see the nflscrapR game_play_by_play() function documentation for descriptions).
+Each dataset contains 100 columns (see the nflscrapR game_play_by_play() and season_play_by_play() function documentation for descriptions).

 # Season and Game Player Stats